 MoodMission is helpful for anyone, whether they need a simple boost in positivity, or help recovering from depression or anxiety.
 MoodMission offers mindfulness meditations, relaxation techniques, self-encouraging statements (similar to mantras), fitness activities, yoga practices, and gratitude-boosting activities.

 There are also premium “Expeditions,” which are in-depth learning modules, on topics such as the fear of public speaking, fear of spiders, and fear of flying.
-“Expeditions” are an additional in-app cost.
+“Expeditions” are an additional cost.

 CBT Skill Lessons?
 Yes